robocup-at-work/atwork-commander/README.md

 ## TODOs

 - GUI is currently mockup only
-- COM only contains multi-master ROS communication plugin
+- COM only contains two multi-master ROS communication plugins
 - GEN is not fully RuleBook compatible